BradleySpiclin/DesignPatterns/README.md

 Each pattern is implemented in its own directory with an example, demonstrating its purpose and how it can be applied.

+## Patterns Implemented

+- [**Strategy Pattern**](https://github.com/BradleySpiclin/DesignPatterns/blob/master/StrategyPattern/Strategy.md) – Encapsulates algorithms and allows them to be selected at runtime.
+- [**Observer Pattern**](https://github.com/BradleySpiclin/DesignPatterns/blob/master/ObserverPattern/Observer.md) – Allows objects to subscribe and react to state changes in another object.
+- *(More patterns will be added as the repository grows!)*

 ## Why Design Patterns?

 Design patterns are proven solutions to common software design problems.
 They help improve **code maintainability**, **scalability**, and **reusability** by promoting best practices and standard solutions.